Anzani 3-cylinder fan engines: Applications

-Survivors
+Surviving engines

 The restored and flyable Blériot XI, with French Blériot factory serial number 56 and registry number N60094 at Old Rhinebeck Aerodrome uses one of these Anzani three-cylinder "true radial" engines for its straight-line, short distance "hop" flights.
 Another Blériot XI, with British registration G-AANG and said to be only three weeks older than the Old Rhinebeck example, is allowed to fly similar short 'hops' at the Shuttleworth Collection.
 Its original "fan-type" Anzani three-cylinder engine is thought to be the oldest airworthy aircraft engine in the world.
 A 1910 Deperdussin monoplane that is also restricted to straight 'hops' uses a 'Y'-type Anzani engine.

+One Anzani Y-type radial engine, along with 1925 ANBO-I aircraft it powered, since 1930s is displayed at Lithuanian Aviation Museum in Kaunas, Lithuania.